danrouse/beatsaber-quest-modding-guide/README.md

 Hooks are the primary way of interfacing with the game.
 You find a method that the game calls, and run some of your code whenever that method is called.
 The hooks themselves are written in two parts.
 First, you create the hook using `MAKE_OFFSET_HOOKLESS`, then you install the hook at load-time using `INSTALL_HOOK_OFFSETLESS`.

+TOOD: (from sc2ad) it should also be very clear that messing up args in your hooks is a cause of GREAT PROBLEMS
+TODO: (from sc2ad) self_reference is ONLY the case in instance methods, others e.g. static methods drop the arg

 `MAKE_OFFSET_HOOKLESS` takes the args: `hook_name, return_type, self_reference, ...args`, where `hook_name` is whatever you want it to be, `return_type` is the actual type that the original function returns, `self_reference` points to the original object being hooked, and `...args` is all of the arguments passed to the original method.

 Hooks replace the original function call, so you generally need to call the original function at some point in your hook.
 In `void` functions, you'll usually call this at the start: